AppDaemon/appdaemon/docs/APPGUIDE.rst

     def my_callback(self, event_name, data, **kwargs):
         ... # do some useful work here

-For legacy compatibility, callbacks like this will also work.
-The type needed is automatically determined when it's called.
+For legacy compatibility, callbacks without the keyword argument expansion will still work.
+AppDaemon will automatically determine the correct way to call the function when it executes it.

 .. code:: python